shotstack-samples/images-to-gif-nodejs/README.md

 node gif.js
 ```

-### Final video example
+### Final gif example

-[Here](https://d1uej6xx5jo4cd.cloudfront.net/basic-slideshow-nodejs.mp4) is what the final video looks like.
+[Here](https://cdn.shotstack.io/au/stage/c9npc4w5c4/f0a7eb51-844f-4dc4-b8ff-34a4d843d8c2.gif) is what the final media file looks like.

-### Accessing rendered videos
+### Accessing rendered media

-To access your rendered videos, sign into your Shotstack account.
-Inside the dashboard, you can find all rendered videos under Renders tab.
+To access your rendered media files, sign into your Shotstack account.
+Inside the dashboard, you can find all rendered gif under Renders tab.

 ![Alt Text](https://im5.ezgif.com/tmp/ezgif-5-9da1b35692.gif)

-### Edit and automate video production using Node
+### Edit and automate media production using Nodejs

 This is just a basic example.
 You can do way more with Shotstack Node SDK like:
-- Beautify videos by adding effects, transitions, overlays, titles
+- Beautify video by adding effects, transitions, overlays, titles
 - Automate video editing and production
 - Personalize videos with code
 - Convert media files i.e. gif, mp3, mp4, jpg, bmp, and png
 - Generate, add SRT files to multiple videos concurrently
 - Use AI to generate media assets to produce videos & more

-See our other [tutorial articles](https://shotstack.io/learn/?utm_source=github&utm_campaign=sample_demos) to learn video editing using Node js.
+See our other [tutorial articles](https://shotstack.io/learn/?utm_source=github&utm_campaign=sample_demos) to learn media manipulation using Node js.